 To increase your visibility and continue to grow your network, interact with content shared by those beyond direct connections.
 Look at content engagement in your feed by those who respond to your connections’ posts, as well as those who engage with content that aligns with your areas of influence and expertise — they’re more likely to reciprocate interaction with you too.

 To take your LinkedIn visibility to the next level, start to engage with content or increase the frequency that you do so.
 Building a noticeable presence takes time, so make a consistent effort.
-Review past post performance (of yours and others) to determine what receives the most interaction and optimize future posts in a similar manner whenever possible to gain traction.
+Review past post performance (your own and others’) to determine what receives the most interaction and optimize future posts in a similar manner whenever possible to gain traction.

-Beyond increased visibility, content engagement fuels relationship development and creates opportunities that can further your business and career.
+Beyond building better professional visibility, content engagement fuels relationship development and creates opportunities that can further your business and career.